 Complications of conventional surgery include occasional bleeding from the wounds, infection in the groin wound, deep vein thrombosis (DVT), and some numbness and/or pain in various places in the leg.
 These usually settle within a few months; rarely a small area of permanent numbness remains.
 Bruising, especially along the inner thigh is common in the first week or two after the operation and this can require painkillers until the inflammation eases.
 The scars on your legs will continue to fade for many months.

 4. The Closure® Procedure

 The VNUS Closure Procedure, an alternative treatment option to traditional vein stripping surgery, brings state-of-the-art technology to an age-old disease.

-The Closure procedure is performed on an outpatient basis and only requires a simple local anaesthetic.
+The Closure procedure is performed on an outpatient basis and only requires a simple local anesthetic.
 Using ultrasound, your surgeon will position the Closure catheter into the diseased vein, through a small opening in the skin.
 The tiny catheter delivers radiofrequency (RF) energy to the vein wall.
 As the RF energy is delivered and the catheter is withdrawn, the vein wall is heated, causing the collagen in the wall to shrink and the vein to close.
-Once the diseased vein is closed, blood is re-routed to other healthy veins.
+Once the diseased vein is closed, blood is rerouted to other healthy veins.

 Following the procedure, a simple bandage is placed over the insertion site, and additional compression may be provided to aid healing.
-Your doctor may encourage you to walk, and to refrain from extended standing and strenuous activities for a period of time.
+Your doctor may encourage you to walk and to refrain from extended standing and strenuous activities for a period of time.

 We do not know how VNUS treatment compares with conventional treatment in the long term, although results over the last 5 years appear to be as good as or even better than surgery.